-Khloe Kardashian Goes Topless As She Removes Tattoo in Snapchat VideoKhloe Karda
+Khloe Kardashian Goes Topless As She Removes Tattoo In Snapchat Video

 The siblings were working out before heading to the medical spa; no wonder the gym ensembles they wore upon arriving.
 Of course, Kim posted clips of the activity and even yelled at her sisters for not exercising as they were glued on their phones.

 “This is why I work out in my f****** ghetto garage over this gorgeous basketball court!” she scolded them.
-The mother-of-two criticized Kourtney and Khloe for instead of working out with her; the two sisters were checking their phones and “snap chatting” according to Kim.
+The mother-of-two criticized Kourtney and Khloe for instead of working out with her, the two sisters were checking their phones and “snap chatting” according to Kim.

 After an hour, an angered Kim finally took the initiative to showcase her jumping rope skills while crossing and uncrossing her arms.
 This started their workout routine as her two sisters tried to do Kim’s jumping rope skills, but failed to do so.
 The TV star then uploaded another video saying, “Guys!
 I did an impressive jump rope move that made them excited.
 Now they can’t do it.
 Something I can do that they can’t.”